sparqlunicorn/sparqlunicornGoesGIS/README.md

 Apart from the graphical user interface new triple stores may be added to the plugin by modifying the JSON configuration files as follows:

-triplestoreconf.json: This configuration file is delivered on installation of the SPARQL Unicorn QGIS plugin.
+*triplestoreconf.json*: This configuration file is delivered on installation of the SPARQL Unicorn QGIS plugin.
 It is not modified and serves as a backup for a possible reset option.

-triplstoreconf_personal.json: Thie configuration file is created the first time the SPARQL Unicorn QGIS plugin is started.
+*triplestoreconf_personal.json*: This configuration file is created the first time the SPARQL Unicorn QGIS plugin is started.
 All added triple stores will be stored within there in the following format:

     {
     "name": "Research Squirrel Engineers Triplestore",